Capitalist Exploits Review: Global Macro Investing for Contrarians

 Capitalist Exploits highlights specific stock recommendations on their website.
 Unlike services like Stock Advisor with independently verified returns, these numbers are self-reported:

-Their Insider Portfolio performance (as of September 2025):
+Their Insider Portfolio performance (as of late 2025):

 These numbers are impressive — but they’re self-reported.
 Unlike services tracked by third-party platforms, there’s no independent verification of entry prices, timing, or whether subscribers could have actually captured these returns.